ANKITsingh-git2/hireflow-ai/README.md

 ## 🙏 Acknowledgments

-- Google Gemini for AI capabilities
+- Google Gemini and Groq for AI capabilities
 - Pinecone for vector search
 - Clerk for authentication
 - MongoDB for database